spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-glue-api/install-the-shipment-glue-api.md

-This document describes how to install the [Shipment](/docs/pbc/all/carrier-management/{{page.version}}/base-shop/shipment-feature-overview.html) API.
+This document describes how to install the [Shipment](/docs/pbc/all/carrier-management/{{page.version}}/base-shop/shipment-feature-overview.html) Glue API.

-## Install feature core

-Follow the steps below to install the Shipment feature core.

-### Prerequisites
+## Prerequisites

 Install the required features: